tdreid/dstillr/README.md

 ## Notices
    - This project is not affiliated with nor endorsed by: Steemit.com; Steemit, Inc.
-   - This project is not affiliated with nor endorsed by: Google Chrome; Google, Inc.
+   - This project is not affiliated with nor endorsed by: Google Chrome; Google LLC; Alphabet, Inc.